 One of the main things that complicates truck accident cases is that multiple parties can be held liable.
 This is why it can be a major advantage to have an attorney who specializes in truck accidents and not just motor vehicle accidents.

-Our truck accident attorneys in Albany have in-depth knowledge of the various parties that could be held liable, such as the:
+Our truck accident attorneys have in-depth knowledge of the various parties that could be held liable, such as the:

 - Owner of the trailer